by Nebula Haze

 This trimming tutorial is part of our “how to harvest cannabis” series:

-Harvest day has come!
-You are cutting down your homegrown cannabis buds to trim before you dry and cure them.
-But do growers even need to trim their cannabis buds?
-In fact, why do growers trim buds in the first place?
+Harvest time has come!
+You are cutting down your homegrown cannabis buds to dry and cure them.
+But do growers need to trim their cannabis buds?
+When is the best time to trim, and why do growers trim buds in the first place?

 - Appearance – In magazines, at the dispensary and in pictures online nearly all the buds you’ll see are completely manicured, or at least somewhat trimmed.
-This is the appearance we’ve come to associate with “good weed” and so untrimmed buds tend to look less appealing to many people.
+This is the appearance we’ve come to associate with “good weed” and so untrimmed buds may look less appealing to some people.

-- Harshness – leaves are more “harsh” on your throat/lungs than flowers when smoking cannabis, so trimming off extra leaf matter improves the “smoothness” of your buds when smoking.
+- Harshness – leaves can be more “harsh” on your throat/lungs than flowers when smoking cannabis, so trimming off extra leaf matter can improve the “smoothness” of your buds when smoking.